 Amosite (brown asbestos)

-This dangerous substance remains in many of our older buildings today, posing a danger to workers or members of the public undertaking DIY and refurbishment, renovation, or demolition work.
+This dangerous substance still remains in many of our older buildings, posing a danger to workers and members of the public undertaking DIY, refurbishment, renovation, and demolition work.

 - Ceiling and floor tiles